 Flour: an all purpose white flour is ok, people always used it and you will be able to make them in any case, but according to Iginio Massari (the most famous Italian pastry chef) if you can find a strong flour, with higher protein content, this will help the chiacchiere to inflate better while frying, in that way they will absorb less oil and they will be a bit lighter.
-I used 350 g of a flour with a strength code W330, according to Italian code numbers, and 150 g of a normal white flour.
+I used 350 g of a flour with a strength code W330, and 150 g of a normal white flour.

 Alcohol: in Italy we usually use some liquor in this recipe: often the grappa, some use the Marsala wine, others the white wine…since I’m in Hungary I used a plum palinka 🙂 and it was good.
 The liquor gives some little aroma (not always) and I read that it also helps to get a better color to the fry.
 In any case you will not feel the alcohol, it evaporates at 45 °C.